carduz/master-thesis/NOTES.md

 * improove chap 2 introduction
 * explaine difference with pure realtiem application that are sync
 * definition of realtiem databases: https://en.wikipedia.org/wiki/Real-time_database
+* Say that w ewnat to test also the scalbility